Julia Louis-Dreyfus: 2005–2010: The New Adventures of Old Christine

 In 2009, Louis-Dreyfus was granted the honorary award for Legacy of Laughter at the TV Land Awards.
 Previous winners had included Lucille Ball and Mike Myers.
 She was presented with the award by friend Amy Poehler.
 The following year, Louis-Dreyfus received the 2,407th star on the Hollywood Walk of Fame on May 4, 2010, for her remarkable contribution to the broadcast television industry as both an actress and a comedian.
 Originally, the star was set with Louis-Dreyfus's name spelled incorrectly.
 It was missing both the 'o' and the hyphen in her last name.
-The star was corrected and the misspelled portion was removed and presented to the actress.
+The star was corrected and the misspelled portion was removed and presented to her.
 Celebrity guests at the event included past and current colleagues from throughout her career, including Clark Gregg, Larry David, Eric McCormack, and Jason Alexander.

 Old Christine was cancelled by CBS on May 18, 2010, after 5 years.
-After its disbandment from CBS, discussions were held with ABC for the show to be revived on the network, but these plans never came to fruition.
+Discussions were held with ABC to revive the show but the show was never revived.
 In the spring of 2010, Louis-Dreyfus guest-starred several times in the third season of the web series Web Therapy, starring Lisa Kudrow.
-Louis-Dreyfus played the sister of the main character Fiona Wallice, who gives her therapy online.
+Louis-Dreyfus played the sister of the main character, Fiona Wallice, who gives her therapy online.
 When the series made the transition to cable television on the Showtime network, Louis-Dreyfus's appearance from the web series was included in the second season, airing in July 2012.

-In fall 2010, Louis-Dreyfus made a guest appearance on the live episode of the Emmy-winning comedy 30 Rock.
-She played Tina Fey's role of Liz Lemon in the cutaway shots.
+In fall 2010, Louis-Dreyfus made a guest appearance on the live episode of 30 Rock, playing Tina Fey's role of Liz Lemon in the cutaway shots.
 Louis-Dreyfus was among several Saturday Night Live alumni appearing in the episode, including Rachel Dratch, Bill Hader, and regulars Tracy Morgan and Fey herself.
 Louis-Dreyfus also starred in a "Women of SNL" special on November 1, 2010, on NBC.